3 Natural Ways To Strengthen Your Immune System This Year

 If you need more ideas for strength training, you can take a look here.

 Yoga has tremendous health benefits.
 The bonus is you can attempt these exercises at home.
+An hour before you sit down for your morning zoom call should do the trick.

-Some specific exercises help build immunity like the cobra pose, breathing exercises called pranayama or the half seated lotus bend.
+Some specific exercises help build immunity, like the cobra pose, breathing exercises called pranayama or the half-seated lotus bend.
 They strengthen your lungs and hone your breathing.

 You can try some of these.